jflinchbaugh/planning-poker/README.md

+Planning Poker app for showing estimate values on a mobile device.

 ### Development mode
 To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal: